techwriter-pl/techwriter-pl.github.io/blog/agile-documentation-process-ankieta/index.md

 "Do you always get your documentation input in time?"

-Procent odpowiedzi twierdzących będzie raczej okrągłą liczbą...:)
+Procent odpowiedzi twierdzących będzie raczej okrągłą liczbą...😊